Lissy93/dashy/docs/configuring.md

 You can also prevent changes from any user being written to disk, using `preventWriteToDisk`.
 Or prevent any changes from being saved locally in browser storage, using `preventLocalSave`.

 To disable all UI config features, set `disableConfiguration`.
+Alternatively you can disable UI config features for all non Admin users by setting `disableConfigurationForNonAdmin` to true.

 ### Example